tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

 Warning:Follow the steps in the LVM Important section before proceeding with the installation.

-/etc/mkinitcpio.conf
+mkinitcpio.conf

 mkinitcpio can use a hook to assemble the arrays on boot.
-For more information see mkinitpcio Using RAID.
+For more information see mkinitcpio Using RAID.

 1. Add the dm_mod module to the MODULES list in /etc/mkinitcpio.conf.
 2. Add the mdadm_udev and lvm2 hooks to the HOOKS list in